What's new at 10.8.1

 servicetype = "ImageService" in the SOI's class annotation to define an image service SOI.
 Note that a 10.8.1 or later version of ArcGIS Server is required to allow the image service to work with the SOI.
 In addition, more interfaces and classes that support functions related to image services, such as

 IImageServiceInfo, have been added.
-For a list of new interfaces and classes, refer to What's new in API reference.
+For a list of new interfaces and classes, refer to New in 10.8.1 API.

 SOEs and SOIs now support shared instances.
 They can be enabled with map services that are set to use the shared instance pool.
 To learn more about shared instances, refer to Configure service instance settings.